Learning lunches

 You can watch the session on the LinkedIn event page or here:

-August 15th: Paying participants for involvement – what difference can it make?
+Paying participants for involvement – what difference can it make?

 This session explored paying participants for involvement.
 Some people insist all participants should be paid, others that it’s unnecessary or undesirable.
 It’s a complicated and sometimes emotional area to pick through.
 We’ll explore: